 Employers ask this question to determine who you are as a person and whether you can fit this position and the company culture.

 For a job seeker, this query is a unique opportunity to emphasize relevant experience and position himself/herself as the best candidate for this job opening.

 How to Nail the “Tell Me About Yourself” Question

 Here is the deal – this is not the time to recite your resume or tell the story of your life.
-Think of “Tell me about yourself” question as your chance go give an elevator pitch about yourself.
-This is a concise overview of your professional knowledge and accomplishments that relate to the position.
+Think of “Tell me about yourself” query as the elevator pitch – concise overview of your professional knowledge and accomplishments that relate to the position.
 Try your best to give a comprehensive answer within two minutes at the most.

 Pamela Skillings, one of the country’s top interview coaches, offers a simple yet effective formula of responding to the “Tell me about yourself” question in three consecutive steps.
 Every step is coupled with great examples of good and bad answers.

 1. Tell them who you are from a professional standpoint rather than personal.

 Demonstrate your strengths and give a little sense of your personality.